-We have generated significant losses from operations, as reflected in our accumulated deficit of \$956.2 million as of October 31, 2022.
+We have generated significant losses from operations, as reflected in our accumulated deficit of \$1,123.9 million as of October 31, 2023.
 We expect to continue to incur operating losses and have in the past and may in the future generate negative cash flows due to expected investments to grow our business, including potential business acquisitions and other strategic transactions.

 We believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months from the issuance of our financial statements.
 Our foreseeable cash needs, in addition to our recurring operating costs, include our expected capital expenditures to support expansion of our infrastructure and workforce, lease obligations, purchase commitments, potential business acquisitions and other strategic transactions.
 Our assessment of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties.
-Our actual results could vary as a result of, and our future capital requirements, both near-term and long-term, will depend on, many factors, including our growth rate, the timing and extent of spending to support our research and development efforts, the expansion of sales and marketing and international operating activities, the timing of new introductions of solutions or features, and the continuing market acceptance of our services, the impact of macroeconomic conditions, such as high inflation and recessionary environments, and the impact of COVID-19 pandemic to our and our customers', vendors' and partners' businesses.
+Our actual results could vary as a result of, and our future capital requirements, both near-term and long-term, will depend on, many factors, including our growth rate, the timing and extent of spending to support our research and development efforts, the expansion of sales and marketing and international operating activities, the timing of new introductions of solutions or features, and the continuing market acceptance of our services, the impact of macroeconomic conditions, such as high inflation and recessionary environments, and the impact of global crises to our and our customers', vendors' and partners' businesses.
 We have and may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Additionally, some of the factors that may influence our operations are not within our control, such as general economic conditions, geopolitical developments and the impact of the COVID-19 pandemic.
+Additionally, some of the factors that may influence our operations are not within our control, such as general economic conditions, geopolitical developments and the impact of global crises.
 We may be required to seek additional equity or debt financing.
-In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all on our consolidated balance sheets as a contract liability.
+In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
+If we are

+We typically invoice our customers annually in advance, and to a lesser extent quarterly in advance, monthly in advance or multi-year in advance.
+Therefore, a substantial source of our cash is from such prepayments, which are included on our consolidated balance sheets as a contract liability.
 Deferred revenue consists of the unearned portion of billed fees for our subscriptions, which is subsequently recognized as revenue in accordance with our revenue recognition policy.
-As of October 31, 2022, we had deferred revenue of \$1,005.7 million, of which \$913.1 million was recorded as a current liability and is expected to be recorded as revenue in the next 12 months, provided all other revenue recognition criteria have been met.
+As of October 31, 2023, we had deferred revenue of \$1,399.5 million, of which \$1,244.5 million was recorded as a current liability and is expected to be recorded as revenue in the next 12 months, provided all other revenue recognition criteria have been met.
 Subscriptions that are invoiced annually in advance or multi-year in advance contribute significantly to our short-term and long-term deferred revenue in comparison to our invoices issued quarterly in advance or monthly in advance.
 Accordingly, we cannot predict the mix of invoicing schedules in any given period.